sid-methiya99/Bank-Website-DotNet/README.md

 ## Acknowledgments

-- ASP.NET Core team
+- ASP.NET Core team for the amazing framework
-- Tailwind CSS team
+- Tailwind CSS team for the utility-first CSS framework
-- All contributors to this project
+- All contributors who have helped shape this project